It’s a horrible, panic-inducing situation: Your cat has gone missing. What can you do to get your beloved companion safely back home?

 If a stranger claims to have found your cat, ask them to describe your pet and send you a photo.
 Be wary of anyone who asks for money before they’ll return your cat.

 A cat (even an indoor-only one) has a better chance of being returned to you if they always wear a collar and an ID tag with your name, address and telephone number.
 (Some experts recommend a tag that says “call my owner” and notes whether it’s OK for your cat to be outside.)
 To further ensure that your cat makes their way home should they ever become lost, ask your veterinarian or local animal shelter to microchip them.
-Just be sure to keep your contact information up to date with the online microchip registry site, such as the Michelson Found Animals Registry.
+Just be sure to register your chip and keep your contact information up to date (you can register any brand of microchip for free on the Free Pet Chip Registry).